Client Visibility Issues: Fix WSUS Clients appear then disappear in the console

-Note: When I login to each workstation and type in the CLI(CMD) the following command below, I am able to see these machines from the WSUS console but the other would disappear.
+Note: When I log in to each workstation and type in the CLI(CMD) the following command below.
+I am able to see these machines from the WSUS console but the others disappear.

 wuauclt.exe /detectnow /reportnow

-Navigate to this registry path below and delete the “**SusClientID**” and “**SusClientIDValidation**” registry values in the key
+Navigate to this registry path below and delete the “**SusClientID**” and “**SusClientIDValidation**” registry values in the key.
+Please see how to fix Windows 2016 Servers does not show up on WSUS console,

 HKLMSoftwareMicrosoftWindowsCurrentVersionWindowsUpdate